cpenner461/tellmewhen/README.md

 commands in ``tmw/cli.py``.
 A new [Click]() command must have the decorator ``@cli.command()`` on it.

+## License
+tellmewhen is distributed under the MIT License, see LICENSE.txt for details.

 [Click]: http://click.pocoo.org/4/
 [Flask]: http://flask.pocoo.org/docs/0.10/
 [virtualenv]: https://pypi.python.org/pypi/virtualenv